chevah/geck/content/security-humanops.rst

 **Enable multi factor authentication in Gmail.**

-Use a hardware key (Yubikey) or mobile, as long as there is 2FA involved
+Use a hardware key (Yubikey) or mobile, as long as there is 2FA (two-factor authentication) involved.

 Enforcement: Go to the list of accounts in the organization and see which one has 2FA.
 If the account does not have 2FA enabled, contact the account holder.